 NOTE.
-If you are using an External Loss Table for antenna corrections, be sure to set the Amplitude units (Setup > Analysis > Units) to dBuA/m or dBuV/m.
+If you are using an External Loss Table for antenna corrections, be sure to set the Amplitude units (Setup > Analysis > Units) to dBuA/m, dBuV/m, V/m, or W/m2.

 Creating an External Loss Table

 You can create an external loss table with the analyzer application.
 No external application is required.